elugens/hello-javascript/docs/general-javascript-questions/objects-the-basics/symbol-type.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
+  <div><strong>Interview Response:</strong> No, a Symbol will be skipped over in a for...in loop, as it is not considered an enumerable property.
+</div><br />
-  <div><strong>Interview Response:</strong> No, you can access it directly, but for…in loop does not return the property.
+  <div><strong>Technical Response:</strong> No, you can access it directly, but for…in loop does not return the property.
 That is a part of the safeguarding of symbolic properties in principle.
 If another script or a library loops over our object, it will not unexpectedly access a symbolic property.
 </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />